The Philosophy of No Philosophy

 - The Digha, Majjhima, Anguttara, and Samyutta Nikayas.

-Despite being written in elegant verse, its location in the Khuddaka Nikaya (generally considered to consist of more recent texts), and having none of the ordinary signs of oral transmission (e.g., turgid repetitiousness, stock phrases and lists, etc.), according to no less authorities than Rhys Davids and Law, the oldest extant doctrinal parts of the Pali Canon, setting aside the non-doctrinal ethical precepts and the rules of training, are the Parayanavagga (‘chapter of the final goal’) and the Octades (Atthakavagga, ‘groups of eight’).
+Despite being written in elegant verse, its location in the Khuddaka Nikaya (generally associated with more recent texts), and having none of the ordinary signs of oral transmission (e.g., repetition and rhetorical formulas, multiple synonyms, stock phrases and passages, verse summaries, similes, numbered lists, and standard framing narratives), according to no less authorities than Rhys Davids and Law, the oldest extant doctrinal parts of the Pali Canon, setting aside the non-doctrinal ethical precepts and the rules of training, are the Parayanavagga (‘chapter of the final goal’) and the Octades (Atthakavagga, ‘groups of eight’).
 This is confirmed by H. Saddhatissa, whose translation of the Sutta Nipata is used by Bhikku Bodhi in his lectures on the Sutta Nipata (Saddhatissa adds I.3 as contemporary with the Atthaka and Parayana vaggas), and by K.R.
 Norman, amongst others.
 Paradoxically, these are now found in the Sutta Nipata in the Khuddaka Nikaya, which is demoted to number five in Rhys Davids’s list.
 Although a few more potentially archaic texts have been suggested, e.g., the Udanas, Itivuttaka, etc., the consensus view seems to be that the fourth and fifth chapters (vaggas) of the Sutta Nipata, denominated the Parayanavagga and the Atthakavagga, are amongst the oldest if not the oldest canonical texts to survive today.
 It is therefore interesting to examine the teachings of these texts, considering the possibility that they are close to, if not identical with, the original teachings of the historical Buddha.
 According to Lebkowicz, Ditrich, and Pecenko, they are pre-monastic.
 Fausböll says that “we see here a picture not of life in monasteries, but of the life of hermits in its first stage.
 We have before us not the systematizing of the later Buddhist church, but the first germs of a system, the fundamental ideas of which come out with sufficient clearness.”
 Since Buddhist monasticism was founded by Gotama Buddha himself, and the lands and buildings had already begun to be donated and built during his lifetime, this must have been very early indeed, when many monastics still lived or wandered solitary or in small groups.
 Alexander Wynne, citing the Atthakavagga, suggests that “much of what is found in the Suttapiṭaka is earlier than c.
 250 B.C., perhaps even more than 100 years older than this,” i.e., circa 350 BCE at least.
-This is 54 years after the parinibbana, for which Wynne accepts Gombrich’s date of 404 BCE.
+This is 50 years or so after the parinibbana, for which Wynne accepts Gombrich’s date of 404 BCE.
 If we allow a margin for error of about twenty years, this is 30 to 80 AB approximately.
 In the Christian tradition, this would correspond to the late canonical period (approx. 60–110 CE).

 For this talk, I have used the English translation of V. Fausböll, published in 1881 in Max Muller’s Sacred Books of the East series.
 Although there are more modern and poetical translations of the Sutta Nipata, Fausböll’s literal translation has the virtue of adhering closely to the Pali as far as I can see so that there is less danger of misconstruing an interpretation of a modern translator for an original view of the Buddha.
 I have also compared several other translations (see References), especially that of K.R.
 Norman.